peterjcaulfield/barrel-breaker/README.md

 Barrel files are handy for defining short concise import paths but can cause problems once your application grows:

-- Slower build times
+- Slower build times.
+- Slower Code Editor responsiveness when things like Intellisense are enabled.
-- Treeshaking issues
+- Treeshaking issues.
-- Increased risk of circular dependencies
+- Increased risk of naming collisions and hard to debug circular dependencies.
-- Inabilty to optimise test execution based on what changed  due to entagled module dependency graph
+- Inabilty to optimise test execution based on what changed due to entagled module dependency graph.

 By the time your application grows to the point where you experience these problems refactoring things to be barrel file free can be extremely painful to do by hand.
 That's where barrel breaker comes in.